5

 Verily, it is We who have created man out of a drop of sperm intermingled, so that We might try him [in his later life]: and therefore We made him a being endowed with hearing and sight.
 Quran 76:2

 Commentary: Now one sees the development of hearing and sight.
 Again the Quran is prescient in its identification of these important markers at this stage.
-More surprising the Quranic order is correct.
+More surprising the Quranic order may be meaningful.
 Science tells us that hearing development precedes sight development by about three to four weeks!

 Eventually, the next stages proceed to produce something that can eventually survive outside the mother i.e., a baby!